 4. You Are Everything in Your Business

-Working alone or with a very small team you are everything in your business – practitioner, marketer, sales person, accountant, and bush lawyer (someone who has good knowledge of the law but without legal qualifications) and you need terms and conditions unique to your business so you are not trying to remember what you said and to whom, your client isn’t expected to read your mind and that you have a solid platform for negotiation in your terms to fall back should any issues arise.
+As entrepreneurs, whether working alone or with a very small team, you are everything in your business – practitioner, marketer, sales person, accountant, and bush lawyer (someone who has good knowledge of the law but without legal qualifications).
+You need terms and conditions unique to your business so you are not trying to remember what you said and to whom, your client isn’t expected to read your mind and that you have a solid platform for negotiation in your terms to fall back should any issues arise.

 5. Customised Documents are Essential When Working With Your Client